 Cedar Cultural Center

-The Cedar promotes intercultural appreciation and understanding through the presentation of global music and dance in the Cedar-Riverside neighborhood.
-The Foundation supports the Cedar’s Indigenous Music Series featuring critically acclaimed musicians whose music reflects the traditions and histories of their people and culture.
+The Cedar promotes intercultural appreciation and understanding through the presentation of global music in the Cedar-Riverside neighborhood.
+The Foundation supports the Cedar’s annual Global Roots Festival and its Indigenous Music Series, featuring critically acclaimed musicians whose music reflects the traditions and histories of their people and culture.

 Dream of Wild Health

-Dream of Wild Health’s mission is to restore health and well-being in the Native community by recovering knowledge of and access to healthy indigenous foods, medicines and lifeways.
-The Foundation supports the American Indian Youth Education and Leadership Program where youth learn and practice organic farming, healthy life skills, and Native culture.
+Dream of Wild Health’s mission is to restore health and well-being in the Native community by recovering knowledge of, and access to healthy indigenous foods, medicines and lifeways.
+The Foundation supports the Youth Education and Leadership Program, where children and teens learn and practice organic farming, healthy life skills, and Native culture.

 Grand Rapids Ballet

 The Grand Rapids Ballet is Michigan’s only professional ballet company.
 Its mission is to lift the human spirit through the art of dance.
-Grand Rapids Ballet presents numerous styles of dance from some of the finest choreographers of the 20th and 21st centuries.
 The Foundation is supporting JUMPSTART, an annual showcase featuring members of the Grand Rapids Ballet company as both choreographers and dancers.

 Highpoint Center for Printmaking

-Highpoint Center for Printmaking is dedicated to advancing the art of printmaking and is the only accessible, community-oriented facility of its kind in the Upper Midwest.
+Highpoint is the only accessible, community-oriented printmaking facility of its kind in the Upper Midwest.
 The Foundation supports Highpoint’s education and community programs, which provide youth, families, and the wider community diverse hands-on printmaking experiences through school partnerships, teen programs, and open studio days.

 Juxtaposition Arts

 Juxtaposition Arts (JXTA) is a youth art and design education center, gallery, retail shop, and artists’ studio space in North Minneapolis.
-JXTA develops community by engaging and employing young urban artists in hands-on education initiatives that create pathways to self-sufficiency while actualizing creative power.
-It also serves as a local hub for cultural and economic development and will open a new 12,000 square feet campus in late-2022.
-For 2022-2023, the Foundation is providing general operating support.
+JXTA receives general operating support for its work to develop community by engaging and employing young urban artists in hands-on creative education initiatives.
+It also serves as a local hub for cultural and economic development.

 Minnesota Historical Society

 The Minnesota Historical Society collects, preserves, and tells the story of Minnesota’s past through museum exhibits, libraries and collections, historic sites, educational programs, and book publishing.
-The Foundation is providing support to improve the outdoor visitor experience at the Lower Sioux Agency historical site.
+The Foundation’s latest grant is in support of the Reconnecting Our Roots: Native American Initiatives Teen Program.

 Minnesota Public Radio

 Minnesota Public Radio (MPR) is one of the nation’s premier public radio stations producing programming for radio, online, and live audiences.
-It operates a 45-station radio network serving nearly all of Minnesota and parts of surrounding states.
-The Foundation is supporting MPR’s reporting on race, class, and community in North Minneapolis.
+The Foundation supports MPR’s Race, Class, and Communities reporting team’s programming for younger and more diverse audiences.

 Pillsbury House + Theatre